Mechanical cell interactions on curved interfaces: Discrete model of mechanical cell interactions

 In the following, we first present two discrete models of mechanical interaction occurring between the cells on the interface, one based on straight springs, and one based on curved springs.
 We then show in Section~\ref{sec:continuum-limit} that in an appropriate continuum limit in which the number of springs goes to infinity, both models converge to the same nonlinear diffusion equation for the local cell density.

-Both discrete models assume that the shape and mechanical behaviour of a biological cell can be represented by a chain of $m$ internal mechanical springs along the cell body.
-These springs are connected to those of the neighbouring cells (Figure~\ref{fig-spring-models}).
+Both discrete models assume that the shape and mechanical behaviour of a biological cell can be represented by a chain of $m$ internal mechanical springs along the cell body. \cbeg Cells are connected directly at a single node, which balances the mechanical force of the last spring of one cell and the first spring of the other cell \cend (Figure~\ref{fig-spring-models}c,d).
 To simplify notation, throughout the paper we denote by $i=0,\ldots, M$ the index of a node connecting two springs irrespective of whether this node is internal to a cell, or at the boundary between two cells.
 We denote the total number of cells by~$N$, so that the total number of springs is $M=mN$.
-If the interface is a closed loop, the last spring is connected to the first spring, so that node $i=M$ is identified with node $i=0$ (there are only $M$ distinct nodes in this case).
+If the interface is a closed loop, the last spring is connected to the first spring, so that node $i=M$ is identified with node $i=0$ (there are only $M$ distinct nodes in this case). \cbeg We note here that our representation in which springs represent cell bodies is similar to that of~\cite{fozard2010} but different from that of~\cite{murray2009} in which springs represent the interaction between cells.
+Our choice of representing a cell body with multiple connected springs follows our previous work~\citep{murphy2019}.
+It allows us to better represent boundary conditions on cells at tissue boundaries, and to model the mechanics of cells of different types (e.g., cancer cells, non-cancer cells) with different stiffnesses or resting lengths~\citep{murphy2019}.
+In curved geometries, increasing the number of springs per cell $m$ also enables us to model cell shape.\cend

 Cell body motion occurs in dissipative environments where inertial effects can be neglected.
 We therefore assume an overdamped regime, in which the position $\b r_i(t)$ of node $i$ at time $t$ evolves according to